-I want to share a video that has a powerful message of hope for those who’ve suffered through an abortion.
+I want to share a video that has an powerful message of hope for those who’ve suffered through an abortion.

-Here is a link to a video of a woman named Lisa who dealt with abuse, divorce, and had three abortions.
+This is a video of a woman named Lisa who dealt with abuse, divorce, and had three abortions.
 She has an incredible witness about the healing she received.
 The beauty of being Catholic is that besides counseling, we have the Sacrament of Confession where Christ Himself forgives us.
 Lisa experiences peace when she stopped hiding her abortions in the dark.
 Her shame was wiped away.

 Have you ever been in a conversation with someone who said that a woman has a right to have an abortion because it's her body?
 This is one of the most common ‘Ìâ‰âÂÌâèÏdefenses' of the pro-choice position; so more than likely, you've heard it.

 It’s hard to respond to.
 Here are some ways you can talk about this argument.

 I asked a handful of men some questions about abortion and I was deeply moved by their answers.
 It convinced me that it’s not just women who are hurt by abortion.
 Men have strong feelings about it and want to stand up for life.
 They are affected too.

 Read for yourself.